mahdiajoodani/my_project2/README.md

-# my_project2
+# my_project
-This is my Second project on GitHub.
+This is my first project on GitHub.